PaloAltoNetworks/pc-python-integration/README.md

 #--Session loader arguments are all optional--

 # load_config()
 #file_path -- Path to credentials file.
 File will be created at the path specified.
+You will be promted for credentials.
 # Exclude argument to use default path.
 #num_tenants -- Number of tenant configurations that will be included in the config JSON file.
 # Only applies when a config file is being created.